-After writing that post I went to remind myself what I had written about WeWork before, and, well, I repeat myself (but so does he).
+After writing that post I went to remind myself what I had written about WeWork before, and, well, I repeat myself (

 Now I think I get it - attract a bunch of money by marketing itself to investors as a some sort of new economy thing (hip millennial working spaces with Ping-Pong and beer!!!), and use that money to go long on a massive portfolio of commercial real estate leases.
 Then hope for the best!